Red Yeast Rice Cholesterol

 Red yeast rice also contains isoflavonoids and sterols, which may be responsible for its activity to reduce the risk for coronary heart diseases.

-- Preliminary evidence shows that taking red yeast rice may result in cardiovascular benefits and improve blood glow.
+- Protects Cardiovascular system - Preliminary evidence shows that taking red yeast rice may result in cardiovascular benefits and improve blood flow.

 Recommended Red Yeast Rice daily dosage